mytarget-test-team/seismograph/docs/case.rst

     :special-members:

-If you use case as function that you can change assertion class for...
+If you use case as function then you want to change him, maybe, you can do it so...

 .. code-block:: python